 Turkey is brimming with beauty, cuisine, and adventure.
 Each city has a unique story to tell.
 The historic structures, ancient sites, mosques, churches, nature, and cuisine will leave you in awe!

 Turkey is a historical gold mine!
 There are countless historic structures to discover in Istanbul and other cities across Turkey.
 Of course, in almost every city, especially Istanbul, you will come across many historical buildings that you will admire.
-You should discover these structures, which bear witness to history, including the Hagia Sophia Museum in Istanbul, the Topkapi Palace, the Sumela Monastery in Trabzon, the Ishak Pasha Palace in Agri, and the Maiden's Castle in Mersin.
+You should discover these structures, which bear witness to history, including the Hagia Sophia Mosque in Istanbul, the Topkapi Palace, the Sumela Monastery in Trabzon, the Ishak Pasha Palace in Agri, and the Maiden's Castle in Mersin.
 Read our piece on 18 historic structures in Turkey that have made it onto the UNESCO World Heritage List.

 Many historical churches belonging to Orthodox, Catholic, Armenian and Syriac sects remain for you to discover in Turkey.
 Sveti Stefan Bulgarian Church In Istanbul, Deyrulzafaran Monastery Church in Mardin, Akdamar Church In Kars, St. Pierre Church in Hatay and The Dark Church in Cappadocia are just a few of the prominent historical churches in Turkey.